We accept Apple Pay Google Pay Quick and secure payment options.

 Spelling and Capitalization:

 In the citing of a dissertation or thesis reference entry in APA, the author’s name is a duplicate of the author’s name as it appears in the byline.
 Basically, the citation should retain the hyphenation and spelling of the author’s name.
-In this case, two-part surnames or any non-English symbols should be similar to their original appearance on the work.
+In this case, two-part surnames or any non-English symbols should be similar to their original appearance in the work.
 Then, consultation of the other author’s works, bibliographic database records, or an online copy of the author’s curriculum vitae resolves issues regarding spelling, hyphenation, accents ambiguity.
 Moreover, the APA style emphasizes that reference entries should maintain the authors’ preferred capitalization of their names, which implies that they overrule conventional capitalization rules.
 If an author prefers their names to appear in lower case, inversion of the names occurs, but the names retain their lower case styling in both the reference entry and in-text citation.

 2. Date